 Because the machine learning technology of driverless cars must react in fractions of a second, it takes many many millions of images, hours of video, and miles of road to train them.
 Google’s self-driving project Waymo has already launched its “robotaxi” service in the suburbs of Phoenix, where customers are able to hail a ride with no backup driver.

 Although not a complete driverless experience, Tesla Autopilot is similar to machine learning systems used in other new cars that are constantly watching for driver error and encouraging more cautious driving.

 Speech recognition software uses NLP to convert natural spoken human language into a format that machines can process.

-Speech recognition is what runs virtual personal assistants and smart assistants that we use every day, like Alexa, Siri, and Google Assistant.
+Speech recognition is an application of machine learning in the real world that we’re all familiar with – it’s what runs virtual personal assistants and smart assistants that we use every day, like Alexa, Siri, and Google Assistant.
 Machine learning technology allows them to recognize distinctive voices and continue to learn to the needs of individual customers.

 Machine learning is becoming a helpful tool for a number of financial applications and is finding a lot of success in the fight against fraud.
 Machine learning programs are used to scan huge sets of historical financial data to detect anomalies and automatically block transactions or notify the appropriate authority.

 Internal business controls allow payment systems to recognize only authorized administrators and hold payments back until the proper approval has been initiated.
 Real-time learning and analysis with constant database updates can catch fraud right at the point-of-sale or right as a withdrawal request occurs, helping save businesses millions of dollars.

 Fraud detection with machine learning example: Danske Bank